tc39/proposal-operator-overloading/README.md

 ### Can this work with subclasses, rather than only defining overloading on base classes?

 That would be equivalent to giving overloading behavior to existing objects.
 For example, imagine `SubclassOperators` as a sort of mixin for `Operators`, taking the superclass as its first argument, and then added operator overloading behavior to the return value of the superclass's constructor.
-Then, the following code would add operator overloading behvior to an unsuspecting object if we permitted operator overloading to be triggered by a decorator on a class that inherited from any other class!
+Then, the following code would add operator overloading behavior to an unsuspecting object if we permitted operator overloading to be triggered by a decorator on a class that inherited from any other class!

 ```js
 function addOverloads(obj) {